AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 SSH should be available from the Windows command line.

-Type “cmd” into the search box in the taskbar, and then click on the “Command Prompt” icon on the top right.
+Type "cmd" into the search box in the taskbar, and then click on the "Command Prompt" icon on the top right.
 You will see a window with a command prompt.

 <img src="resources/windows_command_prompt.png" alt="Windows Command Prompt" width="750"/>